Skip to main content

 Employed student nurse (ESN)

-Students enrolled in a BCCNM recognized entry-level registered nursing program and who are in good standing may be eligible to apply for registration as an ESN.
-ESNs carry out nursing activities which they have acquired the competence to safely perform as part of their entry-level nursing program and with supervision from a nurse.
+Students enrolled in a BCCNM recognized entry-level baccalaureate nursing education program who are in good standing may be eligible to apply for licensing as an employed student nurse (ESN).

 Licensed graduate nurse (LGN)

-Licensed graduate nurses (LGNs) are a class of nurses granted LGN Registration prior to Oct.
+Licensed graduate nurses (LGNs) are a class of nurses granted LGN licensing prior to Oct.
 1, 1990.
-LGNs provide nursing services within the RN Scope of Practice.
+This is a legacy licensee group and is no longer open for new applicants.

 Registered psychiatric nurses (RPN)